Padre Padrone: Critical reception

 Janet Maslin, film critic for The New York Times, praised the film and wrote, "Padre Padrone is stirringly affirmative.
 It's also a bit simple: The patriarchal behavior of Gavino's father is so readily accepted as an unfathomable given constant that the film never offers much insight into the man or the culture that fostered him.
 Intriguingly aberrant behavior is chalked up to tradition, and thus robbed of some of its ferocity.
 But the film is vivid and very moving, coarse but seldom blunt, and filled with raw landscapes that underscore the naturalness and inevitability of the father-son rituals it depicts."

 Variety magazine wrote, "Around the initiation of a seven-year-old boy into the lonely life of sheep herder until his triumphant rift at the age of 20 with a remarkably overbearing father-patriarch (Omero Antonutti), the Taviani brothers have for the most part succeeded in adapting a miniature epic...In a long final part, accenting the boy's iron will to learn right up to a high school diploma, the final showdown between patriarch and rebel son is perhaps a more consequent narrative."

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 6 reviews with an average score of 7.3/10.

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.